EVERYTHING YOUR BUSINESS NEEDS

 The Good Rabbit Award recognises companies that use or are committing to use (within five years) higher welfare systems for does and meat rabbits.

-Globally, a total of around 1.2 billion rabbits are slaughtered annually for meat, almost half of which are in China – the world’s largest producer.
-More than 343 million rabbits are slaughtered annually in the EU, making rabbits the second-most farmed species in Europe.
-Nearly 70% of these are in Italy, Spain and France.
+Globally, around 920 million rabbits are slaughtered annually for meat, over half of which are in China – the world’s largest producer.
+More than 180 million rabbits are slaughtered annually in the EU, making rabbits the second-most farmed species in Europe.
+Over 70% of these are in Italy, Spain and France.
 The vast majority are raised in industrial caged farming systems.

 There is no species-specific EU legislation to protect farmed rabbits and no specified minimum standards of welfare.

 Recognition of supermarket industry leaders for improving farm animal welfare in the food supply chain

 Supermarket retailers are vital to improving farm animal welfare in the food supply chain.
 The influence they have over the welfare standards adopted by food producers is enormous due to their buying power, the number of shoppers they attract, and their ability to promote one product over another.

 Our Supermarket Survey forms the central focus of our engagement work with supermarket retailers.
 We have been conducting the supermarket survey biennially since 2001 and 28 retailers participated in the last survey in 2019.

 The survey involves retailers completing a detailed questionnaire about their farm animal welfare policies, the inputs and practices in their supply chains and their use of key welfare indicators.
 The survey is split into six separate sections: overall approach to farm animal welfare; laying hens; broiler chickens; dairy cows and calves; sows and meat pigs; and (new for 2019) farmed fish.

 The results of the questionnaire are used to produce a bespoke, comprehensive gap analysis report, scoring and ranking supermarkets anonymously against their peers.